-The Text Analysis plugin connects your Omeka Classic site with AlchemyAPI to enable text analysis on individual items.
+The Text Analysis plugin connects your Omeka Classic site with Watson Natural Language Understanding to enable text analysis on individual items.
+You must create an IBM Bluemix account to use this plugin.

 After you have installed the plugin, go to the Plugins tab in the upper navigation, and scroll down to Text Analysis.
 Click the blue Configure button.